devopness/devopness/docs/cloud-provider-credentials/add-cloud-providers-credentials.md

 2. On the upper-right corner of the list, click `ADD CLOUD PROVIDER`
 3. Use the drop-down menu to choose a Cloud Provider
 4. Provide a name to your new `Cloud Provider Credential`.
 For example, "Company X cloud provider key"
+5. Follow the [Obtain Cloud Provider Credentials](./obtain-cloud-providers-credentails.md) guide to get your choosen Cloud Provider credentials
-5. Paste in your credentials to the appropriate fields in the form
+6. Paste in your credentials to the appropriate fields in the form
-6. Click `CONFIRM`
+7. Click `CONFIRM`